mrjonathanandrews/seek-code-challenge/README.md

 # seek-code-challenge
- This page uses three.js to load and render glTF models in a Slick gallery.
+ This page uses three.js to load and render two glTF models with a button that toggles between them.